Skip to content

 Public transport consists of bus lines, trolley light rail, and trains for other cities.
 You don’t need your car, although residents own and drive them.
 Several top-rated medical centers are nearby, namely Scripps Green Hospital and Jacobs Medical Center.

 For recreation, the choice is incredible.
 You can find many fitness centers, gyms, massage centers, pilates, and pools.
 Historically, this area was public land.
 When California was established in 1850, the attractive beach belonged to San Diego and quickly stood out as a popular place for tourism, luxury hotels, and elegant houses.
+Explore La Jolla and its offerings.

 Pacific Beach & Mission Bay